arkency/posts/posts/2014-06-29-create-run-and-manage-your-background-processes.md

 ---
-title: "Create, run and manage your Ruby background processes"
+title: "Create, run and manage your Ruby background processes with upstart"
 created_at: 2014-06-29 16:21:01 +0200
 kind: article
 publish: false